Jackson Heights (TV series)

-Jackson Heights is a 2014 Pakistani light comedy-drama serial, that follows the lives of overseas Pakistanis and Indians living in the Jackson Heights neighborhood of New York City in Queens.
+Jackson Heights is a 2014 Pakistani light comedy-drama serial that follows the lives of overseas Pakistanis and Indians living in the Jackson Heights neighborhood of New York City in Queens.
 It is directed by Mehreen Jabbar, written by Vasay Chaudhry and produced by Humayun Saeed and Shehzad Nasib.
 The serial features an ensemble cast including Marina Khan, Adeel Hussain, Aamina Sheikh, Noman Ejaz, Ali Kazmi, Adnan Jaffar, Naghma and Neelofar Abbasi.

 The plot of the serial revolves around six expatriates working in Jackson Heights in New York City.

 Plot

 The story revolves around six Pakistanis living in Jackson Heights, a suburb in Queens, New York.

 Salma works very hard at Haseena Beauty Salon.
 The owner of the salon, Aalia, is a good friend of Salma's.
 Salma stays with her mother-in-law and step-daughter Iman and is the sole breadwinner of the house.
 Her mother-in-law is cruel to her and makes unkind remarks regarding everything she does.
-Later in the series it is revealed that Salma's husband Sikandar is a convict doing his time in prison and has been released early due to good behaviour.
-Sikandar is abusive towards Salma and has no constant source of income.
+Later in the series it is revealed that Salma's husband Sikandar is a convict doing time in prison and has been released early due to good behaviour.
+Sikandar is abusive towards Salma and has no regular source of income.
 He gambles and mugs people and sells stolen watches and cell phones in the gray market.

 Imran Bhatti is a cab driver with a heart of gold.
 All the other cabbies of the neighbourhood admire and respect Bhatti very much.
 Bhatti came to New York fifteen years back on a tourist visa and has never been able to go back to Pakistan because of his illegal visa status.
 Bhatti has told everyone in his family that he owns a cab company in the US.
 His ailing mother lives in Pakistan with his older brother and sister-in-law who treat her badly.

 Bhatti is married to an American woman Kathy as part of a citizenship deal.
 Kathy is mean and rude towards Bhatti.
 Kathy's daughter Isabella shares this attitude with her mother.
 Her son Mark however, is close to Bhatti and looks up to him.

 Salma meets Bhatti once when she rides his cab and is really annoyed with his over friendly and talkative behaviour.
 He later helps her when a bunch of goons are chasing and even teasing her while she is returning from work.
 They become good friends after this incident.
 Aalia also likes Bhatti very much because of his good nature.
 Bhatti shares stories of his personal life with Salma here and there but she never shares anything with him only until one day he spots her walking down the street with Emaan.
 One late night, Bhatti gets mugged by Sikander and his cousin Kash but Bhatti registers Sikander's face oblivious to the fact that he is Salma's husband.
 He later recognizes him when he visit's Salma's house to return her wallet that she had left in his cab.